 After playing the game and seeing it take Harry Potter fans by storm, I think as a whole, Wizards Unite is definitely worth your time.
 It is engaging, encourages users to get up and move to progress in the game, and so far hasn’t been as focused on in-app purchases as other games in this genre.

 Plus, who doesn’t love having a bit more Harry Potter magic in their life?
-I know I do!
+I definitely do!

 However, on a personal level, I’m not sure how long this game will hold my attention.
-I love all things Harry Potter but the fact that my home is in a magical dead zone has really hindered my gameplay so far and made it difficult to level up and actually experience all that Harry Potter Wizards Unite has to offer.
+I love all things Harry Potter, but the fact that my home is in a magical dead zone has really hindered my gameplay so far.
+It has made it difficult to level up and experience all that Harry Potter Wizards Unite has to offer.
 Of course, I will continue to play, but the question is for how long.

 What about You?

 Have you been playing Harry Potter Wizards Unite?
 What are some of the issues you’ve been facing so far?
 Has your location allowed for better or worse gameplay?

 What do you think of the in-app purchases?
 What’s your favorite Foundable you’ve come across so far?
 Leave a comment or find me on Instagram and let me know your thoughts!

 Hi all, I’m Meg and I first fell in love with the Harry Potter Universe when my third grade teacher began reading it aloud in class.
 That day after school I got home, snuck into my older brother Alex’s room, and stole his copy of Sorcerer’s Stone.
 It was the first chapter book that I ever read in a single day.
 The rest is history (of magic).